The Ghostley Witch

 impression again of course.

 Hella locked her eyes in his.
-"Concentrate!" she told herself.
+"Concentrate!" she told

-to!"
+have to!"

-"I realize," she started speaking, "that I am not the
+"I realize," she started speaking, "that I am not

-most beautiful, the most fascinating woman in the world..."
+the most beautiful, the most fascinating woman in the world..."

 "That´s true," Klink interrupted her.